fr wk4

 -Tursujuq-

-Parc national Tursujuq offers you the opportunity to spend 4 days at Sukkuk camp to explore a part of Tursujuq park at your own rhythm.
-We will bring you, your group, your food and your material by snowmobile Friday, then come to pick you back up Monday.
+The parc national Tursujuq invites you to enjoy a 4-day autonomous trip at Sukkuk camp, with transportation provided to simplify your stay.
 Take advantage of this opportunity to discover the park at your own pace: whether you simply want to relax at camp and admire the cuestas by the fire, or set off on an adventure skiing on Lake Tasiujaq or snowshoeing along the snow-covered trails.

 Activities